-The Trump Administration recommended a new guideline that would change how immigration officials inside the United States choose who is to become a “public charge.”
+The Trump administration recommended a new guideline that would change how immigration officials inside the United States choose to become a “public charge.”
 A departure from the government’s current policy where officials in the U.S embassies and consulates overseas decide to grant permission to a person’s entry to the U.S.

 The proposed public charge rule includes immigrants who use government programs listed in the new rule.